-Promote education, volunteerism and economic impact while advocating craft brewing and the beer industry in general by creating and hosting beer related events in the communities that support us.
+Promote education, volunteerism and economic impact while advocating while advocating outreach in the communities that support us.

-Fund and award 50 scholarships to aspiring degree seeking students attending a community college or their state university, provide 500 volunteer opportunities for citizens to support their communities altruistically and generate $500,000 of economic impact by the end of 2017.
+Fund and award 10 scholarships to aspiring degree seeking students attending a community college or their state university, provide 200 volunteer opportunities for citizens to support their communities altruistically and generate $300,000 of economic impact every year.

 My name is Dustin Canestorp, I am the Founder and General of the Beer Army and Bravo Alpha Foundation.
 I am also an avid beer enthusiast and veteran that retired from the Marine Corps after 20 years of service in 2014.

 During my last deployment, I, along with a small group of Marines served as combat advisors to the 1st Iraqi Army Division.
 The stress and hardship was immense.